Do you Need an SR-22 to Reinstate a Suspended Drivers License?

 Different ways a suspended license can affect your daily life are listed below.

-- Trouble keeping a job due to driving restrictions
+• Trouble keeping a job due to not being able to drive.

-- Higher auto insurance rates after your license reinstatement
+• Higher auto insurance rates after your getting your license back.

 How to Check if Your License is Suspended

-Get an official driving record from your state’s DMV to check your driver’s license status.
+Get an official driving abstract from the DMV to check your driver's license status.
 This will show if your license is active, suspended, or revoked.

-Some other things your driving record will show is listed below.
+Some other things your a driving record or abstract will show is listed below.

 What is a Revoked Drivers License?